 Cash Flows Statement • The Cash Flows statement, also called a Statement of Changes in Financial Position, presents a projection of your sources and applications of cash (beginning on the month and year you entered in the “Budget Assumptions” section).
 In year 1, the statement is calculated monthly; Quarterly in years 2 and 3; Annually for years 1-5.
 This statement calculates the monthly net increase or decrease in Cash, and annual totals for each cash source and application.

-Channel Conflicts • Situations where one or more channel members believe another channel member is engaged in behavior that is preventing it from achieving its goals.
+Channel Conflict • Situations where one or more reseller channel members (distributor, store, etc.) believe another channel member is engaged in behavior that is preventing it from achieving its goals.
 Channel conflict most often relates to pricing issues.
-Do you sell your products through retail stores as well as directly from your own website or through your own sales reps?
+If you sell your products through retail stores as well as directly from your own website or through your own sales reps, you want to price your direct offers ABOVE what custoers would pay at a store (street price).

 Channels of Distribution • A system whereby customers are provided access to an organization’s products or services.
 Retail, Direct, Multi-Level, Online, OEM